Finomnis/ResistorLabels/README.md

 # More Details

-This is based on an idea from Zach Pov.
+This is based on an idea from Zach Poff.

 For more details on how to use these labels, visit his website: